zopefoundation/Products.ExternalEditor/README.txt

   Overview

-    This product allows developers to create TTW Selenium test suites inside their Zope instance, in order to to browser-based functional testing of their site.
+    This product allows developers to create TTW Selenium test suites inside their Zope instance, in order to do browser-based functional testing of their site.